New York Isn’t Ready to Fight More Wildfires

 KEY POINTS

 • Forest rangers do not have enough resources to deal with the growing risk.
-Right now, around 100 field rangers manage over 6 million acres of land.
+Right now, around 110 field rangers manage millions of acres of land.

 • Leaders of the forest rangers union have pushed the state to implement reforms to its wildfire strategy, including adding rangers and making their pension plan more attractive to potential recruits.